Nikki Kukwa Memorial Aeronautics Camp

 - 500-word essay about why you would like to attend the camp and upload the document within the application above.

-- Teacher recommendation letter: Ask a teacher to write a letter of recommendation and submit it in a sealed envelope or email to Liz Porter email@example.com
+- Teacher recommendation letter: Ask a teacher to write a letter of recommendation and submit it via email to Liz Porter at firstname.lastname@example.org

 Frequently Asked Questions